patterninstitute/mgi.report.reader/README.md

 ## Supported MGI reports

-The list of currently supported MGI reports by `{mgi.report.reader}` is provided by the dataset `reports`:
+The list of currently supported MGI reports by `{mgi.report.reader}` is provided by the dataset `?reports`:

 ``` r
 library(mgi.report.reader)